rtomayko/divvy/README.md

 grained tasks that are network or IO heavy.
 It's not good at crunching lots of inputs quickly or parallelizing fine grained / CPU intense pieces of work.

+GitHub uses divvy with [ModelIterator](https://github.com/technoweenie/model_iterator) to perform one-off and regular maintenance tasks on different types of records and their associated storage components.

 ## example

 This is a simple and contrived example of a divvy job script.
 You must define a